CupaState/DevilPumper/README.md

 ***
 You can also download the VST version of this plugin from this repository or follow the link: https://drive.google.com/file/d/14y4HLPpu8duAGyim0jM1r6nzLNJk3fNo/view?usp=sharing
+<br> For using plug-in: take the DevilPumperVST3 folder and place it in the folder where the rest of the VST3s are stored.
+In your DAW navigate to the folder with DevilPumperVST3.
 ***

 ## About my development: